Project updated: 30/06/2017

-At the heart of the South Frame will be the Greenway, a pedestrian and cycling corridor with distinctive gardens that will run the entire east-west length of the development.
+At the heart of the South Frame will be the Greenway, a pedestrian and cycling corridor that will run the entire east-west length of the development.

 The South Frame is critical to the Central Christchurch Recovery Plan goal of creating a green, people-focused and well connected city centre.
 It will complete the ‘framing’ of the condensed central city by connecting the East Frame at one end with Ōtākaro/Avon River and Hagley Park at the other.

-Ōtākaro is designing and constructing the public areas (the Greenway, gathering spaces and lanes) and is selling Crown land to developers with plans that will complement the South Frame precinct.
-It will be constructed in stages as land becomes available.
+Ōtākaro is designing and constructing the public areas (the Greenway, gathering spaces and lanes) and is selling Crown land to developers with plans that will complement the South Frame.

 The South Frame development is being funded by the Crown.

 This Grand Narrative (18M file) documents the Ngāi Tahu values, customs and traditions relevant to the central city.

 The Greenway will run east to west and will provide an attractive pedestrian and cycle corridor between the East Frame at one end and The Avon River Precinct at the other.

 The green spaces will feature both native and exotic plantings.
 They will combine Christchurch’s gardening traditions, mahinga kai (Ngāi Tahu interests in traditional food and other natural resources and the places where those resources are obtained) and green infrastructure.

 The underlying geology of the region will also be conveyed through interpretive paving inlays that tell the ‘story of stone’ – the stone resources relevant to iwi.
 The Greenway will also connect the four public gathering spaces and perpendicular laneways that will provide access to shops, cafes and restaurants.